 That elevation rise of over 3,000 feet starting at over 10K is enough to challenge anyone.
-I have been to the top of the ski area in Tahoe that is above 10,000 feet and you feel limited oxygen, just like you do in the ski area here.
+I have been to the top of the ski area in Tahoe which is above 10,000 feet and you feel limited oxygen, just like you do in the ski area here.
 I can not imagine the effort you need to cover over 4 miles round trip hiking at that altitude.
 But for hikers that are ready, the views must be amazing.

-For me, the area was beautiful to see and the mountain views worth the trip even in the early fall in late September.
+For me, the area was beautiful to see and the mountain views were worth the trip even in the early fall in late September.
 If you are here in Ski season, know that skiers have access to 1,294 acres of skiable terrain.
 You can enjoy skiing for just about any ski level in the area.
 So, if you are traveling with the family, you can find the right area for each ski level.

 The area boasts 110 trails and 15 lifts, so that is an impressive diversity to choose from.
-Almost half of those 110 runs are for beginner or intermediate, which means and impress 55 runs are rated for experts.
-The area also boasts great ski instructors and offers child and adults lessons.
+Almost half of those 110 runs are for beginners or intermediate, which means and impress 55 runs are rated for experts.
+The area also boasts great ski instructors and offers child and adult lessons.
 They also have some tubing available for those who want the fun without the athletic challenge or learning curve.

-You too can see and experience all this amazing area has to offer for yourself.
+You too can see and experience all this amazing area has to offer yourself.
 Just book your stay through TZort.